 9. If it’s not going to be that hot, hello jeans

 If you’re predicted some cooler days, it’s worth cracking a pair of jeans in.
-Summer is your chance to break away from black skinny jeans (or is it just me who lives in them?) and go for some light-wash/ripped blue, or even brightly coloured ones.
+Summer is your chance to break away from black skinny jeans (or is it just me who lives in them?).
+Go for some light-wash/ripped blue, or even brightly coloured ones.

 Topshop’s high-waisted Jamie jeans are my go to.